 You gain a level when you kill a monster, or when a card says that you do.
-You can also sell Items to buy levels (see Items).
+You can also sell items to buy levels (see Items, p.
+3).

-You lose a level when a card says you do.
+You lose a level when a card says that you do.
 Your Level can never go below 1.
-However, your combat strength can be negative, if you get hit by a Curse or suffer some other kind of penalty.
+However, your combat strength can be negative if you get trapped or backstabbed.

-Class: Characters may be Merchant, Navy, or Pirate.
-If you have no Class card in front of you, you have no class.
-Yeah, I know, we did that one already.
+Class: Characters may be Ninja, Yakuza, Samurai, or Monks.
+If you have no Class card in front of you, you have no Class.
 Each Class has different abilities, shown on the cards.
 You gain the abilities of a Class the moment you play its card in front of you, and lose them as soon as you discard that card.

 Some Class abilities are powered by discards.
 You may discard any card, in play or in your hand, to power a special ability.
+Note that if you have NO cards in your hand, you cannot "discard your whole hand."
 See the Class cards for when abilities can be used.

-You can discard a Class card at any time, even in combat: "I don't wanna be a Pirate any more."
+You can discard a Class card at any time, even in combat: "I don't wanna be a Ninja any more."
 When you discard a Class card, you become classless until you play another Class card.